hapax/hapax.github.io/assets/chuzenji.md

 change, later cease to exist.
-Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and the power to effect change with them.
+Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they carried with them.
-Thus, Aquinas arrives at the notion of God as a metaphysical principle of ruin.
+Thus, Aquinas arrives at the strange notion of God as a metaphysical principle of ruin.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake6.png" />